abertschi/omelette-sync/readme.md

 - [x] Upload, Remove, Move files on Google Drive
 - [ ] Upload controller to distribute files among multiple providers/ accounts
 - [x] Encryption mechanism
-- [ ] Frontend to configure accounts and see sync status
-- [ ] Menubar application for OSX

-## Tasks
 - [ ] add binary version of fswatch for mac osx
 - [ ] test shellwatcher under linux
-- [ ] add cli
+- [x] add cli
- - [ ] store google drive auth in database
+ - [x] store google drive auth in database
- - [ ] add dialog to set mountdir, watchhome and other prefs in cli
+ - [x] add dialog to set mountdir, watchhome and other prefs in cli
  - [ ] add options to pull or push only
-- [ ] proper error and logging events
+- [x] proper error and logging events
 - [ ] add task to transform es6 code
 - [ ] googledriveapi: detect changes limited to mountdir
 - [ ] move files to trash rather than erase completely
+- [ ] Frontend to configure accounts and see sync status
+- [ ] Menubar application

 ## License
 This project is released under the GNU General Public License v3.